script26/secure-desktop-os-ideas/README.md

 Why not just use flatpak?
 - flatpak has too many permissions that are permissive, you can see that many programs ask demanding over privileged permissions BY DEFAULT
 - there are shell exploits, can easily bypass the fake "sandboxing" flatpak does

+Why did you make this?
+- hoping to spread awareness about pushing the bounderies of desktop security, since desktop security has been neglected for decades